National Cannabis Policy Summit

 Chenae Bullock, Founder & CEO, Moskehtu Consulting

-Moderated by: Michelle Rutter Friberg , Director of Government Relations, National Cannabis industry Association
+Moderated by: Michelle Rutter Friberg , Director of Government Relations, National Cannabis Industry Association

 3:45pm